Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly specifies the tool's action: starting an automated sequential batch transcription of untranscribed files in a folder.
-It distinguishes from siblings by mentioning the batch ID for use with check_batch_progress, differentiating it from single-file or other batch transcription tools.
+The description clearly states the tool starts an automated sequential batch transcription of untranscribed files in a folder, specifying the verb 'start batch' and resource 'files in a folder'.
+It distinguishes from siblings like transcribe_audio and check_batch_progress by detailing the batch process.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.